 India is the no one producer of Organic Cotton, and China is the second-largest producer of the cotton crop.
 In most cases, Organic Cotton is hand-picked.
 As mentioned before, hand-picking the cotton is essential to ensure the fibres don’t damage and stays pure.
 Hand-picking the cotton minimizes the risk for contamination the cotton as well.
-Ensuring the purity of the cotton is very important for the end quality of the soft cotton baby clothes.
+Ensuring cotton purity is very important for the end quality of the soft cotton baby clothes.

 However, cotton is hypoallergenic and has a lower chance to irritate the skin.
-Organic cotton would have even a lower chance of skin irritation as no harsh chemicals are used during the growing of the crop.
+Organic cotton would have even a lower skin irritation chance as no harsh chemicals are used during crop growth.
 Therefore the garments are free of harmful substances and a perfect choice for your baby and the environment.
 (To ensure the quality of organic cotton, look for a brand that uses a qualifications standard like G.O.T.S

-‘Did you know cotton use a significant amount of water during the growth of the crop and organic cotton uses far less water during the grow, which make it an environmentally friendlier choice?’
+‘Did you know cotton use a significant amount of water during the crop growth and organic cotton uses far less water during the grow, which make it an environmentally friendlier choice‘?

 Pima cotton vs Organic Cotton?

 So which cotton baby clothes would you choose?
 Which choice feels right for you and suit your budget and lifestyle?
 There may not be one answer to the question which cotton baby clothes are softer.
-But with the information in this article, you know now where to look for to identify quality cotton baby clothes which will feel soft and luxurious compared to regular cotton baby clothes.
+But with the information in this article, you know now where to identify quality cotton baby clothes that will feel soft and luxurious compared to regular cotton baby clothes.

 Pima cotton is extra-long-staple cotton which produces durable, luxurious baby clothes to comfort your babies skin.
 Some Pima cotton is organic, but unfortunately, this is rare and only 1 per cent worldwide.
 Check labels if you want your Pima cotton to be organic.